viral32111/simple-afk-system/README.md

 # Simple AFK System
-#### Version: 222

-A feature rich AFK system for any gamemode in Garry's Mod.

-Type !afk in chat to toggle AFK mode!
+A simple addon for Garry's Mod that allows a player to toggle being AFK by typing `!afk` in chat.

 Features:
 * Allows you to provide a reason.